Alcohol can damage the pancreas, resulting in:

 It may cause complications that can be life-threatening, such as pancreatic cancer.

 Chronic pancreatitis is hard to treat.
 The main advice is to not drink alcohol.

 The pancreas produces enzymes that digest your food.
-When the pancreas does not function, these enzymes come in tablet form.
+When your pancreas is not working properly you can take tablets with enzymes in them.

 A third of people with pancreatitis develop type 2 diabetes.

 Reducing the risk

 Reduce your risk of damaging your pancreas by cutting down or giving up alcohol.

 Stay below the weekly low-risk alcohol guidelines to avoid damaging your pancreas.

 If you have pancreatitis, giving up alcohol can slow its development.
 It will also reduce painful symptoms.
 But scarring in the pancreas can be irreversible.